gabrielsantos2000/l10-task-list/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
+This project is protected under the [MIT](https://choosealicense.com/licenses/mit/) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---

-## 🔗 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

 [**Return**](#-overview)